Mr-Quinn/Mr-Quinn/README.md

 - 👋 Hi, I’m @Mr-Quinn
 - 👀 I’m interested in all .arr apps to support my personal Plex Libraries.
 I utilize 2 Synology NAS for movies (radarr) & tv shows / music library, Sonarr & Lidarr.
-A reconfigured AS6706T running TrueNAS SCALE for a few of the other essential apps.
+A reconfigured AS6706T running UnRaid for a few of the other essential apps.
 Tailscale is the best for me to have secure access.
 With this I have cut cable/sat service completely.
-Also using Ubiquity for network & to monitor my home cams security.
+Also using Ubiquity for the network & to monitor my home cams security.